bjeanes/takeflight/README.md

   * Agents?
   * Views can just pull the latest releases
   * No need for persistence beyond the project IDs and API tokens...
 I think
+1. Now that I'm beyond just flirting with Compojure and Enlive and this is a real project, let's add some tests and clean up the code...

 ## License